 A student may withdraw from a course up to the end of the week which precedes the final week of the course.
-The student is required to submit a notice of withdrawal by one of the following methods:
+The student is required to submit a notice of withdrawal by using the "withdraw" option located in MyBaker.
+Tuition refunds are based on the official withdrawal date, which is the date the student submits his/her withdrawal request via this option.
+Students may contact the OneStop Office for assistance with completing the withdrawal process.